speezepearson/browsergui/README.md

 - [tkinter][tkinter] (standard library)

-  Advantages: it's in the standard library.
-It has always worked out of the box for me.
-If you want maximal portability, this is probably your best bet.
+  Advantages: it's well-known.
+Lots of people have written tutorials and documentation for it.

   Disadvantages: it feels like a wrapper around Tk, because it is.
 This gives good performance and detailed control, but writing it feels unintuitive (to me).
+Also, I've had trouble getting it to work with multiple Python installations.

 - [pyJS][pyjs], another Python package for making GUIs targeting browsers.
 It works by compiling your Python code into a slug of JavaScript which runs in the browser.